bfut/ReaScripts/README.md

 Converts MIDI notes to media items in one go.

 How to use:
-  1) Select MIDI item(s), all on the same track.
+  1. Select MIDI item(s), all on the same track.
-  2) Select a track. (optional)
+  1. Select a track. (optional)
-  3) Run the script.
+  1. Run the script.

 ## Copy and replace selected items
 * bfut_Copy item to clipboard.lua
 * bfut_Paste item from clipboard to selected items (replace).lua

 Copies and replaces selected items, preserving position, length, mute status, etc. in the replaced items.
-Requires [SWS](http://www.sws-extension.org) extension.
+Requires [SWS] extension.

 How to use:
-  1) Select media item.
+  1. Select media item.
-  2) Run script "bfut_Copy item to clipboard".
+  1. Run script "bfut_Copy item to clipboard".
-  3) Select other media item(s).
+  1. Select other media item(s).
-  4) Run script "bfut_Paste item from clipboard to selected items (replace)".
+  1. Run script "bfut_Paste item from clipboard to selected items (replace)".

 ## Replace item under mouse cursor
 * bfut_Replace item under mouse cursor with selected item.lua

 Replaces item under mouse cursor with selected item, preserving position, length, mute status, etc. in the replaced item.
-Requires [SWS](http://www.sws-extension.org/) extension.
+Requires [SWS] extension.

 How to set up:
-  1) Install the script, and SWS.
+  1. Install the script, and SWS.
-  2) Open REAPER > Actions > Show action list...
+  1. Open REAPER > Actions > Show action list...
-  3) Assign a keyboard shortcut to the script.
+  1. Assign a keyboard shortcut to the script.

 How to use:
-  1) Select media item.
+  1. Select media item.
-  2) Hover mouse over another item.
+  1. Hover mouse over another item.
+  1. Run the script.

+## Copy items to project markers
+* bfut_Copy items to project markers, remove overlaps.lua

+Copies any number of selected items to project markers.

+How to use:
+  1. There must be at least one project marker.
+  1. Select media item(s).
-  3) Run the script.
+  1. Run the script.

 ## MIDI notes control ...